c-vandenberg/lammps-tutorials/simon-gravelle/level-2/polymer-in-water/further-exercises/PEG-deformation-evaluation/README.md

 From <b>Fig 2</b>, we can see that the gauche/anti-periplanar conformations represent energy minimas in the dihedral angle rotational energy profile of n-Butane, whereas the eclipsed conformations represent energy maximas.

-We can see that the stretched PEG molecule has the highest dihedral angle probability density at the gauche conformations (*ϕ* = 60° & *ϕ* = 180°) and the lowest dihedral angle probability density at the eclipsed conformations (*ϕ* = 0° & *ϕ* = 120°), due to them being the lowest and highest energy conformations respectively.
+We can see that both the unstretched & stretched PEG molecules have the highest dihedral angle probability density at the gauche conformations (*ϕ* = 60° & *ϕ* = 180°) and the lowest dihedral angle probability density at the eclipsed conformations (*ϕ* = 0° & *ϕ* = 120°).
+This is because they are the lowest and highest energy conformations respectively.

 The stretched PEG molecule has higher probability densities at *ϕ* = 60° & *ϕ* = 180° and lower probability densities at ϕ* = 0° & *ϕ* = 120°.
 This is consistent with assumption that the stretched PEG molecule has a more ordered/less conformationally free structure, reducing the range of observed dihedral angles.